 I won a copy of this book in the Goodreads giveaway

 I loved this book.
-I could not put it down, it has a great mix of characters, each linked to each other in some way, it’s a story mostly about how your past affects your life, and how insecurities, can affect your relationships and life in general,
+I could not put it down, it has a great mix of characters, each linked to each other in some way, it’s a story mostly about how your past affects your life, and how insecurities, can affect your relationships and life in general, I sometimes find that when books have too many characters I don’t always care about them, this didn’t happen with the book, i really wanted to know more about every one of them,

 I was given this book free in exchange for a fair review.
 Joy Mutter is a new-to-me author.
 Like with any new author it takes you a chapter or two to get used to the particular style of a new author.
 The writing is easy to follow and uncomplicated.
 The book itself is a fairly quick read.